eharshit/SEM7/README.md

 **2. Outline how SNS and Lambda can trigger real-time alerts to medical staff.**
 *   If Rekognition detects a "Fall" confidence score > 90%, Lambda publishes a message to an **Amazon SNS** topic.
 SNS then sends an SMS or Pager notification to the nursing station instantly.

-**3. Which Rekognition features can help recognize domain-specific actions like “patient fall”?**
+**3. Which Rekognition features (e.g., Custom Labels) can help recognize domain-specific actions like “patient fall”?**
 *   **Custom Labels:** While generic models detect people, Custom Labels can be trained specifically on images of "Patient Falling" vs "Patient Sleeping" to reduce false positives.

 **4. How can you maintain HIPAA compliance when handling video footage?**